HomeSustainabilityGovernanceRisk Management and Compliance

 Taiheiyo Cement Group Tax Policy

-The Taiheiyo Cement Group formulated the Taiheiyo Cement Group Tax Policy in November 2019 to enhance its corporate governance related to tax.
+In November 2019 the Taiheiyo Cement Group formulated the Taiheiyo Cement Group Tax Policy to enhance its corporate governance related to tax.

 In accordance with the tax policy, the Group pays taxes appropriately by ensuring compliance related to tax.